Finn-Kraemer/obsidian-objects/README.md

 ---

+## Why Objects?

+This plugin was built for a specific kind of note-taker: **The Obsidian Lover who misses Objects.**

+If you've experimented with apps like **Anytype** or **Capacities** because you loved their object-oriented approach, but ultimately found yourself returning to the power, privacy, and flexibility of **Obsidian**, then this is for you. ❤️

+**Objects** brings that missing piece to your vault.
+No more manual folder navigation or messy template applications—just pure, structured creation without leaving your keyboard.

+---

 ## What it does

 **Objects** bridges the gap between thinking and documenting.
 Instead of breaking your creative flow to manually create files, navigate folders, or apply templates, you simply define "Objects" (like `@person`, `@meeting`, or `@atomic-note`) and trigger them anywhere.